 What does “attachment” mean?

 Attachment means a person has a designated primary care clinic which has their patient files, does follow up, and acts as their primary care provider.
-When the James Bay UPCC opens, residents who get attached to this clinic will be able to make appointments with the care providers at the clinic, which will become their primary care provider.
+Residents who get attached to the James Bay UPCC will be able to make appointments with the care providers at the clinic, which will become their primary care provider.

 Who is eligible to get attached to the James Bay Urgent and Primary Care Centre?